devadvance/terminalcheatsheet/.github/pull_request_template.md

 ## Description

-_Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change._
+_Please include a summary of this change and the issue(s) you are fixing.
+Include any context or information that will help a reviewer verify this PR quickly.
+List any caveats or issues with this change up front._

 Fixes # (issue)